-Mixing Engineer with experience in rap and rock.
+Mixing Engineer with experience across genres, specializing in instrumental music.

 My audio journey began when I first got my hands on my dad’s Led Zeppelin greatest hits CD; nothing was the same after that!
 I quickly developed a passion for playing the guitar, which soon led to an obsession with recording.